waqeem1203/gcp-data-engineering/PubSub to BigQuery Using Dataflow.md

-# Move Data from PubSub to BigQuery using Cloud DataFlow
+# Streaming data pipeline from PubSub to BigQuery using Cloud DataFlow

 Data will be streamed from the CoinCap API to PubSub.
 This data will be written to a BigQuery table using Cloud DataFlow.